DockerToolbox/terraform-latest/README.md

 ## Overview

-This is a selection of Docker containers preinstalled with the `latest` version of [Terraform](https://www.terraform.io/).
+This is a selection of Docker containers preinstalled with the `latest stable` version of [Terraform](https://www.terraform.io/).

 We use our [tfenv](https://github.com/DockerToolbox/tfenv) containers as the base to keep the install simple and consistent.